ADS

 Khan: 'I've had more media work in the past six months than ever.
 And my sex life has gone from being near-dormant to fantastic.
 Having my husband tell me I look great is the best feeling'

 Her typical breakfast of muesli, milk and fruit was replaced by 100g of turkey or chicken, and half an avocado.
 Lunchtime sandwiches were binned in favour of more chicken and vegetables, and dinner featured grilled fish or shellfish, broccoli and sweet potato.
+Daily snacks of crisps, biscuits and sugary hot drinks were swapped for unsalted nuts and litres of water.
+Then, Alex got her to ditch the cardiovascular workouts.

 'I was a cardio freak, doing hours at a time of running, skipping or aerobics, but now I understand that if it's the only thing you do, it will not give you the defined shape that you want,' Saira reveals.